bryce-klinker/react-learning/sessions/1-the-basics/readme.md

 Below are commands that you will need to know to verify the tests work and how to view your code running in a browser.

+## Goals

+- Understand how to create React Components
+  - Basic intro to component lifecycle
+- Yarn/npm basics

 ## Getting Started

 First you will need to install the dependencies required to run tests and run the site using a dev server: